carbonplan/research/articles/cdr-verification-explainer/index.md

   <UncertaintyDimensions />
 </Figure>

-Throughout the uncertainty mapping we distinguish between CDR pathways, CDR approaches, and CDR projects.
-Within a CDR pathway like Ocean Alkalinity Enhancement, there may be several distinct approaches — for example, introducing alkalinity directly into the ocean in an aqueous form or through mineral dissolution.
+Throughout the uncertainty mapping, we distinguish between CDR pathways, CDR approaches, and CDR projects.
+Within a CDR pathway like ocean alkalinity enhancement, there may be several distinct approaches — for example, introducing alkalinity directly into the ocean in an aqueous form or through mineral dissolution.
 Similarly, there may be multiple projects trying to implement a given CDR approach in the real world using different execution strategies.
 Our uncertainty mapping primarily applies to CDR approaches, meaning that it describes the range in which projects are likely to operate, but it does not directly characterize the uncertainty related to any particular project.
 We try to indicate clearly where project execution strategies may create meaningful differences in uncertainty characterization.

 ### 01 — Uncertainty impact